6 Things you didn't know about CBT (and can use to help handle stress)

-As explained by the American Psychological Association for the rest of us, who aren’t practicing psychologists, CBT consists of learning how to identify negative or unhelpful thoughts and behaviour patterns.
-Then, once someone’s in the habit of recording thoughts and identifying the repetitive thoughts that are causing stress, it’s time to work on replacing those thoughts and behaviours with responses that are better for mental wellbeing.
+As explained by the American Psychological Association for the rest of us, who aren’t practicing psychologists, CBT consists of learning how to identify negative or unhelpful thoughts and behavior patterns.
+Then, once someone’s in the habit of recording thoughts and identifying the repetitive thoughts that are causing stress, it’s time to work on replacing those thoughts and behaviors with responses that are better for mental wellbeing.

 One of the main assumptions this technique is based on is the fact that our thoughts are just that, thoughts.

 And since thoughts are not an indisputable life truth of some sort, we can work to change them and the behaviors that result from them.
 Want to give it a shot?
 Read on for some surprising ways that CBT can help you and your team.

 Surprising benefits of CBT

 You can harness the power of CBT without a therapist

 One of the most exciting things about CBT is the fact that you can learn how to use these techniques on your own time, without scheduling yourself in to see a counselor or mental health professional.
 According to Psychology Today, self-directed CBT via books, internet-based programs, and applications can be very effective and make people feel "substantially better".

 If you’re interested in learning about CBT via books before you decide if it’s right for you and your team, the Association for Behavioral and Cognitive Therapies has given this list their seal of approval.
 And if you’d rather wet your feet without deep diving into theory, a phone or app-based mental wellbeing service that uses techniques from Cognitive Behavioral Therapy might be a better fit.